 B. POLITICAL DEMAGOGUES: Extremism ... left or right, same thing.

 Political demagogues, such as those that always surface in difficult times, feed on people's ignorance, weakness and stupidity.
 They express grandiose ideas about what should be done but are never able to suggest realistically how to do it.
 When confronted with the facts, they ignore reality and hide the truth, extolling surrealistic theories based on lies.

-Equally influential to the extreme left are the right wing mavericks which, alike what happened during the build up to the third Reich, point the finger at the immigrants and other minority groups.
+Equally influential to the extreme left are the right wing mavericks which point the finger at the immigrants and other minority groups.
 They enforce security in the streets under the umbrella of national interest and bring support to the enfeebled with the purpose of gaining power, prestige (and votes) with the general population.

 This is how "totalitarianism" begins, by feeding on the stupidity of the masses .. though astonishingly enough, even some educated people get drawn in, not least some I have communicated with on these pages.

 And now we have TRUMP §§§ I guess everything I said above is pertinent to him, and even more so!